MacKenzie Scott’s no-strings gifts extend beyond grantees - WTMJ

 “This $15 million is a remarkable gift.
 But it’s not the only generosity that we received over the years,” Cook says.
 “I think it means a lot to people to hear that.”

 This article was provided to The Associated Press by the Chronicle of Philanthropy.
-Maria Di Mento is a staff writer at the Chronicle.
+Maria Di Mento is a senior reporter at the Chronicle.
 Email: [email protected] The AP and the Chronicle receive support from the Lilly Endowment for coverage of philanthropy and nonprofits.
 The AP and the Chronicle are solely responsible for all content.
 For all of AP’s philanthropy coverage, visit https://apnews.com/hub/philanthropy.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.